hanabi/hanabi.github.io/misc/Learning_Path.md

 Why is this kind of thing important?
 A common mistake we see from intermediate players is that once they learn about an advanced move, they think that they understand how it works, and then they whip it out in a situation that is completely out of place.
 As the expression goes, "you have to learn to walk before you learn to run".
 Intermediate players who know advanced moves but have poor planning and a poor understanding of the game **are much harder to play with** than intermediate players who stick to the basics, make predictable moves, and incorporate things slowly.

+For information on how variants tie in to the levels, see the [variant summary](#variant-summary).

 <br />

 ### Level Summary